 I grew up in Mumbai, India spending most of my life in a fast-paced demanding environment.
 My fascination with technology dates back to my first encounter with a computer at the age of 8.
 I started coding in C++ at the age of 12 and am a fanboy ever since.
-Building software solutions to problems like helping my mom with her budget calculations made me fall in love with technology and gave me an insight into the possibilities.
+Building excel spreadsheet solutions to problems like helping my mom with her budget calculations made me fall in love with technology and gave me an insight into the possibilities.

 I continued my schooling in Mumbai, majoring in Computer Science wherever I could and ultimately became the guy everyone went to get their computers fixed.
 One summer vacation, I did a course in Computer Hardware in Mangalore, which gave me my first opportunity to take apart a computer and barely manage to put it back together.
 More than anything else this course rid me of the fear of breaking stuff.

-I graduated from Indian Institute of Information Technology, Kota with a B.Tech in Computer Science and Engineering in May 2017.
+I graduated from the Indian Institute of Information Technology, Kota with a B.Tech in Computer Science and Engineering in May 2017.
 At IIITK I fell in love with Android and eventually Java.
 I started building Android apps and PHP websites and people loved it.
 Not very long after that, I had entrepreneurs approach me with their ideas.
 I often found that they were always a bit fuzzy on their ideas or at least on how to make it a reality.
 And there’s where a hidden talent in me kicked in.

 I would always use small diagrams to depict the flow of things that needed to be implemented.
 I sketched out what the actual flow of a use-case would actually end up being and the clients loved it.
 Me asking them the right questions would help them understand their own ideas better themselves.
 They would pay me for this assistance and I could party every weekend!
 Gradually they would ask me to build their project and I would take it up in whatever capacity I could.
 I ended up building up 2 android apps and 2 websites built up this way.